Broken (Lovelytheband song): Music video

 The music video, released in September 2017, opens with Mitchy Collins saying: "Life is funny like that, when the dust settles at the end of the day–and we've said all we can, we'll realize every part of us, even the loving ones, were a little broken".
 The video shows Collins meeting a blonde woman (played by Skylar Benton) at a party and cuts away to fantasies in which he imagines his life with her.

 Critical reception

-The song was given positive reviews.
+The song received positive reviews.
 Atwood magazine said, "For all its theatrics, lovely.the.band's debut satisfies an essential part of our complex emotional diet".
 Music Existence wrote, "'broken' is a bouncy, synth-pop dream of song that winds melancholy lyrics with an infectiously cheerful tune.
 The song has everything to make it a hit..."
 Stereogum described the song as a "chirpy tune about the prospect of love between two deeply damaged people.
 Replete with gang vocals, a rhythm fit for drunken swaying, and a keyboard riff that echoes back to MGMT's "Kids"..."

 The song is featured in the season 4 preview video for television series ‘Catastrophe’ starring Rob Delaney and Sharon Horgan and the trailer for the 2020 horror film Come Play.